ekumahost/my-complete-high-school-portal/README.md

 #Framework php7 was it built on, no framework. this is raw php work with mysql database

 # Installation
 We have tested on PHP 7.3.7 Apache web server.
-Follow these 9 Instructions
+Follow these 10 Instructions one after the other.

-    1. create your mysql database and import /TOOLS/hisp.sql(with dummy data), fresh_install.sql for fresh school production
+    1. create your mysql database and import /TOOLS/hisp.sql (with dummy data), fresh_install.sql for fresh school production
     2. edit /php.files/classes/pdoDB.php for your database configurations
     3. edit /control/includes/configuration.php for your database configurations again and others in the config files
-    4. edit /php.files/classes/private-config.php for some portal url config.. you may see some http://127.0.0.1/hisp.kastechnet.com/ change them to your own website url. ::)
+    4. edit /php.files/classes/private-config.php and put your portal url)
-    5. edit /myjs/feccukcontroller.js for server_root_dir and one img src there.. you may see some http://27.0.0.1/hisp.kastechnet.com/ change them to your own website url. ::)
+    5. edit /myjs/feccukcontroller.js for server_root_dir and put your portal url)
     6. Edit your webserver and set home.php as directory Index (google it if you dont know) -- you see we did not have that index.php thing, its home.php here, we already did this .htaccess but just incase
     7. edit /home.php for the Tawk.to Script
     8. run the sql in /TOOLS/sql_fix.txt in your database: that is run the code inside.
 It as a fix.
     9. SET YOUR SMTP details for mail sending and Hacking Report Email: /php.files/classes/mailing_list.php
+    10. Use a Text Editor, Search for the phrase "$send_mail = true" and comment them out to force the portal to send mails on registraton.

 I think you can see some of the features here: https://hisp.kastechnet.com/features BOOM you are done, open the site and visit http://yourwebportalurl.com/control to login to admin as username = admin, password=cejine and start playing around.